Stuartlab-UCSC/ctwpy/README.md

 ctw-upload --help

-# Create a Cell Type Worksheet formated file from a scanpy object.
+# Create a Cell Type Worksheet formatted file from a scanpy object.
 ctw-from-scanpy worksheet-name dataset-filename.h5ad

 # Send the created Cell Type Worksheet to the UCSC Cell Atlas.